Oceania Amazon Cruise (2026)

 In-laws felt that they had enough walk, so they negotiated with a motorized tricycle taxi driver for a ride for USD $10.
 The driver would take them on a city sightseeing tour before returning to the port.

 Rei and I decided to walk back to the port by ourselves.
-We were able to see additional murals and interesting birds such as Greater Ani, Great Kiskadee and a Red-Capped Cardinal.
+We were able to see additional murals and interesting birds such as Smooth-Billed Ani, Great Kiskadee and a Red-Capped Cardinal.
 We also saw a great egret, some cormorants and yellow-billed terns near the port.

 There was a giant “Eu (Heart) Parintins” (“I Love Parintins”) sign and more statues near the port, where Rei and I took several photos.